arangodb/docs/3.10/programs-arangodump-maskings.md

 This behavior also applies to the catch-all path `"*"`, which means it should generally be placed below all other rules for a collection so that it is used for all unspecified attribute paths.
-Otherwise all document attributes will be processed by a single masking function, ignoring any other rules below it.
+Otherwise, all document attributes are processed by a single masking function, ignoring any other rules below it.

 ```json